Maccasio

+Maccasio has been working with Apprise Music Distribution, a music selling platform for his online music distribution and monetization.

+Maccasio was awarded a plaque for his achievement with Apprise Music Distribution.

 Musical career

 Maccasio realized his music talent at the age of 14.
 He raps mainly in his native language Dagbani with a blend of English, Hausa and Twi.
 His signature tune Anye kan laraa is one of the most popular signature tune in the northern region.
 Maccasio has three albums to his credit.

 Maccasio launched his debut album "Boussu" in March 2014.
 His second album, "Oshihila Nkpe" was launched in 2015 at the Picona Gardens.

 His third studio album dubbed "Ninsala" was launched on 19 August 2017 at the Tamale Sports Stadium.
 Maccasio hosted Shatta Wale at the Tamale Stadium during his 'Too big concert' in Tamale, an event that saw the stadium filled to capacity.